top of page

 Agent Carter Season 1

-An incredibly fun '40s period piece with a strong & authentic cast following Peggy Carter after WWII.
-Recaptures the pulpy tone of The First Avenger.
-Sharp writing, impressive yet subtle visual FX & an iconic leading performance from Hayley Atwell.
+An incredibly fun '40s period piece with a strong and authentic cast, following Peggy Carter after WWII.
+It recaptures the pulpy tone of Captain America: The First Avenger.
+It has sharp writing, impressive yet subtle visual FX and an iconic lead thanks to Hayley Atwell.

 Premiere: Jan 6, 2015